 A service animal means that an animal, mostly a dog, was extremely disciplined in implementing different assignments to make life easier for humans with inabilities.
 According to the ADA, disability may mean a behavioral or mental disability of any kind.
 Service dogs’ jobs must be directly correlated to their disabilities.

 Among the most widespread types of ADA animals are guide dogs that help blinds, hearing dogs, which are necessary for people with complete or partial deafness, and mobility dogs, which aid men who cannot move freely.
 Mobility animals, for instance, can pull a wheelchair or be a physical prop for those who are trying to regain the ability to walk.

 There are also specifically trained service animals for humans with severe forms of mental disorders.
 Psychiatric service animals are usually prescribed by doctors for those patients who have been unsuccessfully struggling with severe forms of mental frustrations for a long time.
 These animals are especially needed for those who have vivid physical manifestations of psychological malady.
 For those who have milder forms of disorders, there are emotional support animals.

 So, what is an emotional support animal, or an ESA?
-Emotional support animals don’t undergo specific disciplining and their main task is to be a companion animal and provide emotional support.
+These animals don’t undergo specific disciplining and their main task is to be companion animals and provide emotional support.

 It does not diminish the support these animals can offer people who are suffering from mental problems.
 An emotional support dog can ease anxiety, drowsiness, fear, post-traumatic stress disorder, and depression.
 The dog is required to be given supervised treatment for patients undergoing mental maladies.